Liz Vigar

 Training, qualifications & experience

-I hold a Level 4 Diploma in Therapeutic Counselling.
-It is Integrative, meaning that I can utilise different approaches, although my ways of working are predominantly psychodynamic and relational.
+• Level 4 Diploma in Therapeutic Counselling.
+This is Integrative, meaning that I can utilise different approaches, although my ways of working are predominantly psychodynamic and relational.
 I don't believe 'one size fits all' as every person is unique and can tailor my approach to your individual needs.

-I am a registered and accredited member of the BACP and adhere to their ethical framework.
+• I am a registered and accredited member of the BACP which means I have achieved a high standard of training, experience, ethical practice, and ongoing professional development.
+I adhere to their ethical framework.

-I have several years of experience as a counsellor in a local charity and in my own private practice.
-Issues that I have worked with include but are not limited to: anxiety, depression, stress, eating disorders, self-harm, bereavement, relationship difficulties, identity, low self-esteem, abuse, traumatic and early life experiences.
+• I have several years of experience as a counsellor in a local charity and in my own private practice.

 Member organisations